 ” … its retro-cool title, and the intense portrayal of mass destruction have endeared this movie to kids and Junkyard Wars addicts alike.
 In fact, its many fans’ favorite “machine inhabited by evil presence flick.”
 Michael Karol, The ABC Movie of the Week Companion

 A comic-book adaptation appeared the same year, in Marvel Comics Worlds Unknown #6 (April 1974).

-Wisconsin punk band Killdozer is named after the film.
+The Wisconsin punk band Killdozer was named after the film.